dotCMS/plugin-seeds/OSGi/com.dotcms.staticpublish.listener/README.md

 How to subscribe to Static Publish events.

-## Important Note:
+## Important Notes:

-Be aware that you need to subscribe and stop the listener under Activator's start and stop method respectively.
+1. Be aware that you need to subscribe and stop the listener under Activator's start and stop method respectively.

+2. We use sshj project in this example, that library relies in Bouncy Castle dependency in order to secure all requests.
+Bouncy Castle needs to be verified against Java Security Framework, in order to do that Bouncy Castle jars can't be part of this osgi plugin (see link).
+So we will be using dotCMS own Bouncy Castle library for this purpose. http://side-effects-bang.blogspot.com/2015/02/deploying-uberjars-that-use-bouncy.html

 ## How to build an OSGi project
 -------------------------------